 HRS 135.
-The Romantic Spirit.
+Romanticism and Revolution.
 Interdisciplinary survey of the cultures of Europe and North America in the 19th century.
-Building on the Romantic aesthetic developed late in the 18th century, the course will consider the literature, music, painting and ideas of northern Europe and America until the 1900s.
+Building on the Romantic aesthetic developed late in the 18th century.
+Considers the literature, music, painting and ideas of northern Europe and America until the 1900s.
 Prerequisite: Passing score on the WPE.
 3 units.

 HRS 136.
-The Modern Temper.
-Investigation of those crises in art and society underlying the development of modernism and post-modernism.
+Birth of the Modern.
+Investigation of those crises in art and society underlying the development of modernism and postmodernism.
 Prerequisite: Passing score on the WPE.
 3 units.